kartonfarkas/api_docs/source/suite/contacts/creating_multiple_contacts.rst

 Creating Multiple Contacts
 ==========================

-Creates multiple new contacts/recipients at once.
+Creates multiple new contacts all at once.

 Endpoint
 --------